Gene Aubry: Life

-Aubry was born Eugene Edwards Aubry in 1935 in Galveston, Texas to Frank J. and Christine C. (Anderson) Aubry.
+Aubry was born Eugene Edwards Aubry in Galveston, Texas on November 15, 1935, to Frank J. and Christine C. (Anderson) Aubry.
 He originally intended to study music, but was dissuaded by his father and pursued architecture at the University of Houston.
-He studied there with Howard Barnstone, then a partner in the firm Bolton & Barnstone and one of Houston´s most publicized modern architects.
-Aubry worked in Houston within and as a partner in several firms until 1985, when he moved to Anna Maria, Florida, where he continued as an architect and also served as a city commissioner.Ryan Paice, "Former AM commissioner aims criticism at city pier project," The Islander, January 29, 2019.
-Accessed April 16, 2019.
+He studied there with Howard Barnstone, then a partner in the firm Bolton & Barnstone and one of Houston's most publicized modern architects.
+Aubry worked in Houston within and as a partner in several firms until 1985, when he moved to Anna Maria, Florida, where he continued as an architect and also served as a city commissioner.
+Aubry died in Palmetto, Texas on December 9, 2023, at the age of 88.